robcarver17/skipperman/docs/identify_cadets_at_event_help.md

 This can happen if:

-- You have [added a sailor manually](link_required.md) to Skipperman who has not been registered in Wild Apricot, and their status is not 'Manual'
+- You have [added a sailor manually](link_required.md) to Skipperman who has not been registered in Wild Apricot, and their status is not 'Manual'.
+You can ignore this message, but to make it go away eithier change the [registration status to manual](link_required.md) which would be appropriate for a free event like a racing series, or ask their parent to register them.
-- For some reason you take it upon yourself to manually edit the data file exported from Wild Apricot and remove one or more rows
+- For some stupid reason you have manually edited the data file exported from Wild Apricot and remove one or more rows.
+Unless you're an expert trying to debug something, don't do this.
+Instead, change the registration status to ['Cancelled'](link_required.md).
+Meanwhile, you can ignore this error.
-- Wild Apricot themselves have changed their export output,
+- Wild Apricot themselves have changed their export output, or Skipperman has managed to corrupt it's own data.
+Please contact support - this is serious.
-- if there is some weird corruption in the system.

-If you haven't added the sailor manually, or done any manual hacking then please contact support to resolve the issue as it's potentially serious.